sdebruyn/dbt-timescaledb/docs/usage/reorder-policies.md

 ## Configuration options

 * `index` (required): The configuration for the index to reorder on.
-See [dbt Postgres docs](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) for more information on how indexes can be configured.
+See [dbt Postgres docs](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) for more information regarding how indexes can be configured.
 * `create_index`: `true` by default.
 A boolean value to indicate if the index specified in `index` should be created or if it already exists.